GSzabados/SATEL_CA-6_to_MQTT/README.md

 # SATEL CA-6 to MQTT

-Firmware for an ESP controller to monitor a Satel CA-6 P alarm control panel Tested with an M5-Stack ATOM
+Firmware for an ESP controller to monitor a Satel CA-6 P alarm control panel.
+Tested with an M5-Stack ATOM.
+The project is intended only for monitoring and has not been built for controlling the alarm control panel like the physical keypad.

 ## Background: